For both primary and secondary teachers.

 - computing in Early Years

-The provisional conference programme is given below.
-There are descriptions for most sessions.
-Just click on a session title to see its description and information about speaker(s).
+The conference programme is given below.
+Click on a session title to see its description and information about speaker(s).
 Descriptions for all session will be completed in the next couple of weeks.

 The given key stage relevance is indicative and many sessions will be of interest to both primary and secondary.